alihaider589/CalculatorJavaAndroid/README.md

 #### How To Download it and use it?

-just download the zip file and  run in it your android studio :)
+just download the zip file or clone the repository in your androidStudioProjects and  run in it your android studio :)

 #### Screenshot
 ![](https://imgur.com/nO7Z0XV.jpg)